alessandro-gentilini/knuth-interview-2006/README.md

 accomplishing two things at once.
 Everything fit together harmoniously; it was elegant code.

-I said, boy, I’d love to write programs like this guy can do.
+I said, boy, I'd love to write programs like this guy can do.
 And conversely, you know, this clumsy, clunky code that came from the other one, wow.
 You know, I can do better than that.
 So a couple of friends and I wrote an improvement of